Backend communication schemas¶

 }

-The actual information about the results of the (possibly multiple) QuantumCircuit
+The actual information about the results of the (possibly multiple) QuantumCircuit s is

-given as dictionaries themselves, which are provided as a list under the results
+given as dictionaries themselves, which are provided as a list under the results key.

-Each element in this list corresponds to one experiment (i.e. QuantumCircuit
+Each element in this list corresponds to one experiment (i.e. QuantumCircuit).

 For each individual circuit, there are two main ways the results are stored.

-The default way is to store the measurement results as a dictionary under the key counts
+The default way is to store the measurement results as a dictionary under the key counts.

 This dictionary groups the different shots by their different measurement outcomes and